Cipi28/PAOO_t3/README.md

-PAOO
-A repository for homeworks at PAOO
-Owner: Manea Ciprian, 4.2
+PAOO  -  repository for homeworks at PAOO  -  Manea Ciprian, 4.2